 The Festival is organized by:

 Stephen Sim is the founder of the Winnipeg Improv Festival way back in 2000.
-He is one half of the duo Stephen & Caity and one-half of the international duo CRUMBS, so he is used to being a part of something.
-He has performed and taught master classes in improvisation all over the world for close to two decades.
-He is also a co-founder of “The Improv Company” and a lifelong improviser.
+He is one half of the duo Stephen & Caity and one half of the real-time animation show Pixels.
+He has performed and taught master classes in improvisation all over the world for decades.
+He is the co-founder of The Improv Company Training Centre and a lifelong improviser.

 Caity Curtis has been a professional improviser for well over a decade.
 She has been featured in festival ensembles and headlined in improv festivals across Canada in all the major centres.
 She has toured through Europe performing and teaching improv master classes (Switzerland, Italy and Slovenia).
 She is also the co-Artistic Director for the Winnipeg Improv Festival and co-creator of the real-time animation show Pixels.

 Katy Schutte has performed and taught improvisation in twenty-something countries across five continents.
 She is a Head Teacher and Curriculum Writer for Hoopla, the UK’s biggest improv school.
 Katy authored The Improviser’s Way: A Longform Workbook, published by Nick Hern Books.
 She was one of The Maydays from 2004-2022, is half of sci-fi improv duo Project2 and performs with Yes Queens, Track 96 and Hell Yeah! among others.
 She was an artist in residence for The Arctic Circle Project in 2022.